jmpress/supreme-broccoli/README.md

 + Configure localized Caching with `node-cache`
 + Write openAPI2.0 specification documentation

-## Stretch goals
+## Future work
 + Create an endpoint for uploading new Images.
-+ Create a method for adding a new rating to a Caption.
++ Create a method for rating Captions.
-+ Create a front-end for the app.
++ Use an email validation API to send verfication email for User registration.

 ## Setup/Installation Requirements
 + Fork and clone this repository locally.